 Steve and Steve’s expert genealogist led them to a records office to see an emigration document signed by their ancestors who sailed to America (and the Today Show captured the moment!)

-What’s your advice for anyone considering their own family Go Ahead Ancestry Tour?
+What’s your advice for anyone considering taking their own Go Ahead Heritage Tour?

 It is definitely the way to go.
 Go Ahead Tours thought of everything and handled all the arrangements.
 We didn’t have to worry about anything.
 All we needed to do was enjoy the trip, and they took care of the rest.
 Both my father and I were blown away by the level of service and preparation that was put into our trip.
 It made it very special.